 In my Shark Food game, the health is stored in a float variable in my custom Shark class called fHunger.
 This value ranges from 0 to 100, which is ensured by using the Mathf.Clamp function after it has been set.

 Under the Canvas object in the Unity Hierarchy, create two new UI > Image objects.
+Ensure that the image with and height match the same dimensions of the health bar image.
 Assign the background image to the first one and the foreground image to the second one.
 A Text > UI object can also be created to display the value on the health bar.
 Parent the foreground Image and Text object to the background image object.

 Add a new UI > Mask component to the background image.
 Ensure that Show Mask Graphic is selected.

 Create a new custom C# script for the health bar.
 I called mine HungerBar.
 Attach this script to the background image object.
 Open the health bar script in an editor (I used Visual Studio) and add a line of code in the Update method to set the position property of the foreground image.
-Use Find on the transform to get the foreground image, and use GetComponent<RectTransform> to get the localPosition property.
+Use Find on the transform to get the foreground image.
+Alternatively, create an Image instance variable and assign the foreground Image in the Inspector.
+Use GetComponent<RectTransform> to get the localPosition property of the foreground Image.
 Declare a float instance variable for the x position.
 Set the localPosition property to a new Vector3 with the x property set to the instance variable and y property set to zero.

 Create a setValue method, which sets the instance variable to the passed in value times the health bar width in pixels, minus the health bar width.